Thinking Of A Styled Shoot? Here’s When To Say “Yes” and When To Say “No”

 Now, whenever I’m approached about doing a styled shoot or thinking of doing one myself, I ask myself 4 main questions.
 I ask myself these things because I know as the planner a lot of the logistics and heavy planning can fall on me and it can be time consuming, so I want to make sure it’s worth it!

-Top 4 Questions To Ask Myself Before Doing A Styled Shoot
+The Top 4 Questions To Ask Beforehand

 Will it add value to my portfolio?